CCCP Launches Online Documentary Series Tibet Story - UrduPoint

 CCCP Launches Online Documentary Series "Tibet Story"

-China Cultural Center in Pakistan on Monday launched online documentary series "Tibet Story"

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Aug, 2021 ) :China Cultural Center in Pakistan on Monday launched online documentary series "Tibet Story".
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Aug, 2021 ) :China Cultural Center in Pakistan (CCCP) on Sunday launched online documentary series "Tibet Story".

 The third series of Tibet documentaries composed of four episodes, namely Highland Dancers, Watchmen in the Barley Field, the Mask God and Symphony of Heaven and Earth, said a press release.